WHAT TO EXPECT

 When are services?

 Sunday services are at 8 and 11 a.m.
-Contemporary worship takes place on the 2nd and 4th Sundays of the month at the late service.
-Holiday Worship Times may vary from the normal schedule.
+(8:00 & 10:00 during the summer) Holiday Worship Times may vary from the normal schedule.
 Please check the announcements on the home page for Holiday worship times.

 Can I receive communion even though I'm not a member or Lutheran?